Baghdad Central (TV series): Production

 Filming began in September 2018, and took place in Morocco, including in the cities of Ouarzazate, Rabat, Casablanca and Mohammedia.

-Broadcast
+Release

 Baghdad Central was first broadcast on Channel 4 in February 2020.
 In the United States, it has been broadcast on Hulu.

 Reception

-Baghdad Central has received mostly positive reviews according to aggregator websites, scoring 78 on Metacritic and 90 per cent on Rotten Tomatoes as of May 2020.
-Zuaiter was a nominee for the leading actor award in the 2021 British Academy Television Awards.
+Baghdad Central has received mostly positive reviews according to aggregator websites, scoring 78 on Metacritic and 83% on Rotten Tomatoes as of May 2020.

+Accolades

+Zuaiter was a nominee for the Best Actor award in the 2021 British Academy Television Awards.